AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 :end-before: //# END SNIPPET 2
 ```

-Now the model should load with no problems, and you can go to the tree
+Now the model should load with no problems, and you can go to the Model tree
 view in the left hand side of the screen, click the Model tab and unfold
-the MyModel tree down to the C3D object as shown below.
+MyModel tree down to the C3D object as shown below.

 ```{image} _static/lesson2/image1.png
 :alt: Model tree